Çivril

 Çivril (/tr/) is a municipality and district of Denizli Province, Turkey.
 Its area is 1,570 km^{2}, and its population is 59,967 (2022). Çivril district area neighbors those of two districts of Uşak Province to its north, namely Sivaslı and Karahallı, and four districts of Afyonkarahisar Province from the north-east to the south which are, clockwise, Sandıklı, Dinar, Dazkırı and Dazkırı, and to its south-west, three districts of the same province as itself depending Denizli.
 These last three are Bekilli, Çal and Baklan.

 It is the third-most populated district of the province after Merkezefendi and Pamukkale and is situated on a plain to the northeast of the city of Denizli, being actually closer to the neighboring provincial seat of Uşak.

 General features

 The weather is dry and hot in summer, cold in winter.
-The villagers of Çivril are mostly occupied with growing the district's well-known tasty apples.
-Many more migrated to work in Germany, USA and other European countries in the 1960s.
-Thus Çivril has a number of wealthy citizens living abroad or in Istanbul and in summer is populated with returning families for holiday.
-But in general this is a typical quiet rural Anatolian district.
+The main industry in the area is growing apples.
+In the 1960s, many migrated to work in Germany, USA and other European countries, meaning Çivril has a number of wealthy citizens living abroad or in Istanbul and in summer is populated with returning families for holiday.